-Past prostate cancer research
+Past research into prostate cancer

 Help us beat cancer sooner